 Is e-Sabong Legal In The Philippines?

-As of late 2021, e-Sabong is not included as an authorized market per Philippine gambling law, as online sports betting – including online cockfighting betting – is not available in a regulated domestic capacity to Filipino gamblers.
+As of 2022, e-Sabong is not included as an authorized market per Philippine gambling law, as online sports betting – including online cockfighting betting – is not available in a regulated domestic capacity to Filipino gamblers.

 However, e-Sabong is extremely popular, with hundreds of thousands of avid sabong enthusiasts in the country flocking to unregulated sites to place their bets on underground sabong derbies.

 That said, there is a movement in the islands to legalize e-Sabong and regulate it along with expanded traditional sabong betting initiatives.
-Most analysts believe e-Sabong will be legal in the Philippines sometime in 2021, with regulated betting outlets (i.e. cockfighting OTBs) being up and running within the 2021 calendar year.
+Most analysts believe e-Sabong will be legal in the Philippines sometime in 2022 or 2023, with regulated betting outlets (i.e. cockfighting OTBs) being up and running as soon as they’re allowed.

-The PH government simply wishes to bring e-Sabong out of the shadows and regulate it as it does all other sports wagering, taking advantage of modern connected technology to boost the national sport to new heights.
+The PH gaming industry simply wishes to bring e-Sabong out of the shadows and have it be regulated like other online sports wagering, taking advantage of modern connected technology to boost the national sport to new heights.

 Top Online Sportsbooks For Legal Philippines Sports Betting